webmachinelearning/webnn/mltensor-explainer.md

 For example [an `MLContext` may be created with a `GPUDevice`](https://www.w3.org/TR/webnn/#dom-ml-createcontext-gpudevice), and creating an `MLTensor` from this context with the `MLTensorUsage.WEBGPU_INTEROP` flag expresses a clear intention to share the tensor with the given `GPUDevice`.
 However, there is no guarantee that sharing this tensor with WebGPU will be zero-copy.

-The `MLTensorUsage.READ_FROM` and `MLTensorUsage.WRITE_TO` flags likewise are hints to the user agent indicating that the underlying data will be read and written to, respectively, by script.
+The `MLTensorUsage.READ` and `MLTensorUsage.WRITE` flags likewise are hints to the user agent indicating that the underlying data will be read and written to, respectively, by script.

 ### Importing an `MLTensor` to WebGPU

-Any `MLTensor` created with the `MLTensorUsage.WEBGPU_INTEROP` flag may be imported into any `GPUDevice`, though cross-device buffer sharing may require expensive data copies.
-Sharing the tensor requires coordinating between the respective WebNN and WebGPU timelines.
-Below is an example of how the user agent may coordinate this handoff:
+Any `MLTensor` created with the `MLTensorUsage.WEBGPU_INTEROP` flag may be imported into any `GPUDevice`.
+In the best case, this requires no data copies.
+If the underlying buffer backing the `MLTensor` is not accessible to the `GPUDevice`, this will require copying the contents of the `MLTensor` to a new buffer, then copying the contents of this buffer back to the `MLTensor` once WebGPU releases its handle to the buffer.

-- Two fences are created:
-  1. a "start access" fence which is to be signaled by WebNN and waited on by WebGPU.
-A data copy may be required alongside the signaling of this fence
-  2. an "end access" fence which is to be signaled by WebGPU and waited on by WebNN.
-A data copy may be required alongside the signaling of this fence
-- The `GPUDevice` enqueues a command to its `GPUQueue` to wait for the "start access" fence to be signaled
-- WebNN will signal the "start access" fence after the completion of all currently-enqueued operations that use the `MLTensor` which is to be imported (this is very similar to how [`GPUBuffer.mapAsync()`](https://www.w3.org/TR/webgpu/#dom-gpubuffer-mapasync) works)
-- Until the "end access" fence is signaled:
-  - The `GPUDevice` has exclusive, read/write access to the imported buffer
-  - All WebNN work involving the imported `MLTensor` is blocked
+While an `MLTensor` is rented to a `GPUDevice`, the `GPUDevice` has exclusive, read/write access to the imported buffer.
+All WebNN work depending - directly or indirectly - on the imported `MLTensor` is blocked until the `GPUDevice` returns the tensor.

-- When the `GPUBuffer` is destroyed, the "end access" fence is signaled and the `MLTensor` may be used again by WebNN
+Importing and returning the `MLTensor` are each points of synchronization between the respective WebNN and WebGPU [timelines](https://www.w3.org/TR/webgpu/#programming-model-timelines).
+The `importExternalBuffer()` method is asynchronous to allow the user agent to await completion of WebNN operations before posting WebGPU commands with the imported buffer.
+This is to avoid making WebGPU workloads explicitly dependent on WebNN operations, which is may not be possible on platforms which [don't support enqueuing GPU work that waits on a fence to be later signaled by the CPU](https://github.com/webmachinelearning/webnn/pull/754#discussion_r1740841364) and/or don't express ML compute in terms of GPU commands.

 ### `compute()` vs. `dispatch()`